daniell419/spill_imputation/README.md

 <h1><code>spill_imputation</code>: Imputation Differences-in-differences Estimator for Spillovers</h1>

 This package implements a difference-in-differences estimator that accounts for **spillover effects**.
 It extends the imputation method from Borusyak, Jaravel, and Spiess (2021) by identifying a subset of **not-exposed** and **not-treated** units to estimate counterfactual untreated and unexposed outcomes.
-The estimator does not requiere to a-priori know the structure of the spillvoers propagation.
+The estimator does not requiere to a-priori know the structure of the spillovers propagation.